rajrajhans/spring-boot-todo/README.md

 # SpringTodo
 A simple todo application REST API developed using Spring Boot.

+Uses Spring Data JPA for CRUD operations on a MySQL database, and Spring Security to implement authentication and authorization.
+(Currently working on JWT based auth)

 Intended as an exercise to learn Spring Boot.

 <b>For more details, please check out [this blog post](https://rajrajhans.com/2021/01/beginners-guide-to-spring-boot/). </b>